The Crypto Trading Starter Kit

 Avalanche functions through a unique tri-chain architecture that separates coordination, exchange, and contract execution into the P-Chain, X-Chain, and C-Chain respectively.
 The P-Chain (Platform Chain) identifies itself as the validator coordination layer that tracks which validators operate the network and which subnets they validate.
 The X-Chain (Exchange Chain) shows how Avalanche handles asset creation and atomic swaps, maintaining a native DEX mechanism where any two assets can trade without intermediaries.
 The C-Chain (Contract Chain) executes smart contracts using a modified Ethereum Virtual Machine, making it fully compatible with Solidity dApps while achieving significantly lower gas costs.

 Avalanche Consensus, known as the “snowball” mechanism, explains how the network achieves sub-second finality.
 Unlike proof-of-work consensus that requires minutes of confirmation time, the snowball mechanism samples a random set of validators repeatedly until they reach consensus on transaction validity.
 Each sample requires validators to demonstrate agreement on a transaction, and after enough samples, the transaction becomes final.
-Average transaction finality on the C-Chain reached 0.79 seconds in 2025 (YOM, 2025), compared to Ethereum’s 12-minute settlement.
+Finality on the C-Chain lands in seconds rather than the minutes a proof-of-work chain needs, which is what makes the network usable for settlement rather than only for holding.
+Avalanche documents the sampling mechanism itself in its Snowman consensus documentation.

 The blockchain layers and tri-chain architecture framework describes how Avalanche’s architecture differs from traditional monolithic blockchains that process all transactions sequentially through one execution layer.